Interviewer-Led vs. Candidate-Led

-- Be prepared to answer questions about details that could not be covered due to your choice of procedure but that are nonetheless important for the interviewer
+- Be prepared to answer questions about details that could not be covered due to your choice of the procedure but that are nonetheless important for the interviewer.

 - As soon as it becomes clear what the decisive factor is, reformulate your hypothesis and test it!

 Interviewer-led cases: the key challenge is to adapt quickly and also be structured